Salon Cancellation Policies 101

 Payment Method

-Consider how you’ll take payment for cancellation fees.
-Most salons will take a deposit when the appointment is made, which would then be kept if the client cancels outside of the acceptable timeline, or secure a card on file during booking to charge if needed.
+Decide how you’ll collect cancellation fees.
+Most salons take a deposit at booking, which is forfeited if the client cancels outside the acceptable window, or keep a card on file to charge if needed.

 How to Cancel